 This FAQ page is supposed to give answers, not guessings.

-RE: How "Related issues" works exactly? - Added by Maxim Krušina about 11 years ago
+RE: How "Related issues" works exactly? - Added by Maxim Krušina over 12 years ago

 IMHO, implementation of duplicates should be something like this: